 The news that you have gestational diabetes may sound scary but while this pregnancy symptom poses some health risks, you can protect yourself and your baby from any complications with a few simple steps and an understanding of the condition.

-Gestational diabetes mellitus (GDM) is usually a temporary form of diabetes that occurs during pregnancy.
+Gestational diabetes mellitus (GDM) is a type of diabetes that can develop during pregnancy.
 Owing to hormonal changes, your body may not produce enough insulin, the substance which regulates the sugar levels in your body.
 This results in sugar levels in your body increasing.

 Here are five things you need to know about gestational diabetes:

 In some cases, it may persist and treatment and long-term follow-up is needed.
 However, having GDM also means you have a higher risk of developing diabetes later in life.

 However, if GDM is not well-managed, your baby may be at risk from:

 You will need to:

 Copyright © 2016 HealthHub.sg.
 All rights reserved.

 Visit Parent Hub, for more useful tips and guides to give your baby a healthy start.

 The New Art and Science of Pregnancy and Childbirth 2008, World Scientific